nvidia-cosmos/cosmos-rl/docs/quickstart/customization.rst

 .. note::
     It is assumed here that decoder only LLM data packer is used, so we must either return the raw text prompt or the conversation format.

-How to tell the launcher to use your customized dataset?
+How to use your customized dataset?
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Since we have already defined our customized dataset in previous step, we need to override the controller launcher to pass the custom dataset.
+Since we have already defined our customized dataset in previous step, we need to pass the custom training script when launching the training job.

-Save this file to `./custom_controller_entry.py`
+Save this file to `./training_script.py`

 .. code-block:: python